BenMaslen/MCD/README.md

 ### Set up
-In order to run the scripts in this repository, first clone the repository when then using a python virtual environment (or conda environment), install the packages in the requirements.txt file.
+In order to run the scripts in this repository, first clone the repository, then using a python virtual environment (or conda environment), install the packages in the requirements.txt file.
 This can be done using the below code:
 ```
 $ virtualenv <env_name>